hyperledger/toc/project-reports/2024/2024-Q2-Hyperledger-Identus.md

 # Questions/Issues for the TOC

-Is there a way to access funds for open source contirbutions and development?
+Is there a way to access funds for open source contributions and development?

 # Releases